-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 If your response is in JSON format — that is to say, your response type is set to

-application/json – then DropzoneJS default error plugin expects the response to look like this:
+application/json — then the DropzoneJS default error plugin expects the response to look like this:

 {

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.